European fallow deer: Canada

 The European fallow deer is listed as an invasive species in the province of British Columbia.
+The deer have been introduced to and survive on Mayne Island, Galiano Island, James Island, and Sidney Island.

+European fallow deer reproduce and maintain herd sizes much greater than the native deer species on these islands and have no predators.
+The overpopulation of the deer leads to destruction of the endangered Coastal Douglas-fir and Garry oak ecoysystems.

-In 2021, the Canadian federal government, local First Nations, and local residents put forward a plan to eradicate the fallow deer population on Sidney Island, a small island located off the southwest coast of British Columbia.
+In 2021, the Canadian federal government, local First Nations, and local residents put forward a plan to eradicate the fallow deer population on Sidney Island, a small island in the Salish Sea.
+In the fall of 2023, the population of European fallow deer was reduced to an estimated 212 animals for the final stage of eradication.
+In the fall of 2024, Parks Canada paused the eradication project for reassessment.

 Great Britain and Ireland

 The European fallow deer was spread across Central Europe by the Romans.
-The Normans are thought to have first introduced them to Great Britain from Sicily for hunting in the royal forests.
 Recent finds at Fishbourne Roman Palace show that European fallow deer were introduced into southern England in the first century AD.
-Whether these escaped to form a feral colony, or they died out and were reintroduced by the Normans is unknown.
+Fallow deer were established in Britain by the fourth century AD.
+Genetic studies have shown that this population became extinct and the fallow deer was re-introduced from Anatolia prior to the Norman conquest, not introduced from Scilly by the Normans as had previously been believed.
+Deer from England are a likely source of their re-introduction elsewhere in northern Europe.

 European fallow deer are now widespread on the UK mainland and are present in most of England and Wales south of a line drawn from the Wash to the Mersey.
 Populations in the New Forest and the Forest of Dean are long-standing, and many of the other populations originated from park escapees.
 They are not quite so widespread in the northern parts of England, but are present in most lowland areas and also in parts of Scotland, principally in Strathtay and around Loch Lomond.
 According to the British Deer Society distribution survey 2007, they have increased in range since the previous survey in 2000, although the increase in range is not as spectacular as for some of the other deer species.

 A significant number of the European fallow deer in the Forest of Dean and in Epping Forest are of the black variety.
 One particularly interesting population, known as "long-haired fallow deer", inhabit Mortimer Forest on the England/Wales border; a significant part of the population has long body hair with distinct ear tufts.

 A historical herd is at Phoenix Park in Ireland, where a herd of 400–450 European fallow deer descends from the original herd introduced in the 1660s.
+In a 2023 study, this herd was shown to comprise the first wild deer outside of North America to have contracted SARS-CoV-2, raising concerns about a potential natural reservoir arising within European deer herds.